The Facilities at Morden College

 Gardens

-Substantial gardens make up much of the 11 acres at Blackheath, wrapping around the various buildings, instilling a relaxed and homely feel for the beneficiaries, staff and visitors alike.
+Substantial gardens make up much of the 11 acres at Blackheath, wrapping around the various buildings, instilling a relaxed and homely feel for the residents, staff and visitors alike.

-The variety in the gardens allows beneficiaries a wonderfully safe area that works positively toward their health and wellbeing.
+The variety in the gardens allows residents a wonderfully safe area that works positively toward their health and wellbeing.

 Sports Facilities